lukingroup/pylabnet/README.md

  After `pip` installation of pylabnet, two executables will be created in the system `PATH`: `pylabnet.exe` and `pylabnet_proxy.exe`.
 These can be used to launch master and proxy versions of the Launch Control GUI, from which relevant experimental software can be accessed over pylabnet.
 If desired, you can create shortcuts for these executables and pin the `devices.ico` icon (shown above and located in the root directory) for bonus style.

+ > **_NOTE:_** You will likely need to allow python through Windows firewall the first time you run Launch Control on a new machine.

 The master Launch Control runs a `LogServer` to keep track of all clients and servers on the network, and proxy Launch Control units simply connect to the master and mirror its information for convenience on remote machines.

 The general workflow is the following